unixorn/tumult.plugin.zsh/.github/PULL_REQUEST_TEMPLATE.md

 ## Copyright Assignment

-- [ ] This document is covered by the [Apache License](https://github.com/unixorn/tumult.plugin.zsh/blob/master/LICENSE), and I agree to contribute this PR under the terms of that license.
+- [ ] This repository is covered by the [Apache License](https://github.com/unixorn/tumult.plugin.zsh/blob/master/LICENSE), and I agree to contribute this PR under the terms of that license.

 ## Checklist